Last Updated on June 20, 2025 by George Pavlopoulos

 Last but definitely not least, there’s one more great walking tour to join while visiting Athens.
 I must say that this tour is among the most focused walks in places with a contemporary significance.
 As such, the alternative walking tour in Athens will show you areas that travelers otherwise overlook.
 That said, this tour is great for people willing to learn behind-the-scenes stories about the city.

 Your guide will lead you to various Athens spots, like the Greek Parliament, the University, the National Library, and the Academy.
-Such buildings played a significant role in Athens’s development and helped the city become closer to European capitals.
-A big part of this tour also deals with the role of Athens as a crossroads of East and West, so it’s interesting to hear about the capital’s transformation.
+Such buildings played a significant role in Athens’ development and helped the city become more closely aligned with European capitals.
+A significant aspect of this tour also involves the role of Athens as a crossroads between East and West, making it interesting to learn about the capital’s transformation.

 That said, you’ll visit Psiri and Monastiraki, two neighborhoods where Eastern influences are still visible.
 You’ll also pass places like Omonia Square and the central food market, where contemporary life unfolds.
-The alternative Athens walking tour narrates a fascinating story about the city’s development, using urban aspects that aren’t always visible.
+The alternative Athens walking tour narrates a fascinating story about the city’s development, highlighting urban aspects that are often not visible.

 Duration: 4 hours